• Skip to main content

 You can also reduce the risk of developing lung diseases by living healthily.
 Reduce or avoid smoking, and have disposable masks handy before entering a dusty environment.
 Vaccination also helps reducing risks of developing pneumonia.

 The answer to “can mold cause pneumonia” is no, but it can lead to the risk.
 Mold does not directly cause pneumonia, but the spores can cause lung infections that lead to pneumonia.
 People with compromised immunity must get the most attention when developing the symptoms.
-Early diagnosis, vaccination, and prevention steps to reduce mold exposure are the best solutions for healthy people.
+Early diagnosis, vaccination, and prevention steps to reduce mold influence are the best solutions for healthy people.